Many of the most alluring women in the world are endomorphs.

-In this article, we’ll answer all your questions about endomorph body type in women and explain how endomorphic women can shape up their bodies.
+In this article, we’ll answer all your questions about the female endomorph body type and explain how endomorphic women can best take care of their bodies.

-Endomorph is one of the three main somatotypes (Greek for body types) established by psychologist and researcher William Sheldon almost eight decades ago.
+Endomorph is one of the three main somatotypes first established by psychologist William Sheldon in the 1940s.
 His classification organized people into three body types according to their shared genetic physical characteristics.

-As already explained, endomorph body type has a natural tendency to gain and store body fat.
-A lot of this stems from their slow metabolisms, which prevent the bodies from efficiently converting calories into energy.
-Instead, most of those calories are converted into fats and stored on the body.
-As a result, endomorphs are often hungry not long after eating, which also makes them more prone to weight gains.
+The endomorph body type has a natural tendency to gain and store body fat.
+Much of this stems from their slower metabolisms, which prevent their bodies from efficiently converting calories into energy.

 What is an endomorph female body type?

-When it comes to endomorph body type, female endomorphs have it a tad harder than males.
+When it comes to the endomorph body type, female endomorphs have a greater challenge than males.

 Due to their fat storage tendencies, women endomorphs are often described as pear-shaped.